DocnetUK/php-japi/README.md

-# PHP JSON API Framework #
+# PHP JSON API Library #

-Simple framework for building HTTP JSON APIs in PHP.
+Simple library for building HTTP JSON APIs in PHP.

 Sure, I know, there are loads of MVC frameworks out there - and a few very popular ones - that can do this for you and a lot more besides.